Aliases for KLF11 Gene

 External Ids for KLF11 Gene

 Previous HGNC Symbols for KLF11 Gene

 The protein encoded by this gene is a zinc finger transcription factor that binds to SP1-like sequences in epsilon- and gamma-globin gene promoters.
 This binding inhibits cell growth and causes apoptosis.
 Defects in this gene are a cause of maturity-onset diabetes of the young type 7 (MODY7).
 Three transcript variants encoding two different isoforms have been found for this gene. [provided by RefSeq, Apr 2010]

 GeneCards Summary for KLF11 Gene

 KLF11 (Kruppel Like Factor 11) is a Protein Coding gene.
 Diseases associated with KLF11 include Maturity-Onset Diabetes Of The Young, Type 7 and Maturity-Onset Diabetes Of The Young.
-Among its related pathways are B cell receptor signaling pathway (KEGG) and TGF-beta Signaling Pathway (WikiPathways).
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II transcription factor activity, sequence-specific DNA binding.
+Among its related pathways are TGF-beta Signaling Pathway (WikiPathways) and B cell receptor signaling pathway (KEGG).
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and DNA-binding transcription factor activity, RNA polymerase II-specific.
 An important paralog of this gene is KLF10.